Skip to main content

 window.Splitit.FlexForm.setStyles({

-'--spt-color-border-focused': '#732c70', // changes border color of card number field, expiration date field and CVV field when they are in focus
+'--spt-color-border-focused': '#39FF14', // changes border color of full name field, card number field, expiration date field and CVV field when they are in focus

-'--spt-color-border-error': '#ff0000', //changes border color of card number field, expiration date field and CVV field when an error is triggered
+'--spt-color-border-error': '#39FF14', //changes border color of full name field, card number field, expiration date field and CVV field when an error is triggered

-'--spt-color-error': '#ff0000', // changes color of error texts pertaining to card number field, expiration date field and CVV field
+'--spt-color-error': '#39FF14', // changes color of error texts pertaining to full name field, card number field, expiration date field and CVV field,

 })